“Fast, slim, and handsome, Asus’ Zenbook 3 is the super-slim laptop to beat.”

 The battery won’t last forever, but it’s good enough

 Still, the Zenbook 3’s battery life is respectable.
 It lasted six hours and 51 minutes in our web browsing macro loop, which simulates browsing by loading pages frequently, with pauses in between.
 That’s over an hour better than the HP Spectre, which lasted five hours and 28 minutes.
 It’s way better than the Razer Blade Stealth.
-That laptop’s 4K display drug it down to three and a half hours.
+That laptop’s

 Our video loop, which replay a 1080p clip until the battery dies, extended endurance a hair past 10 hours.
 That’s great, and again better than the Zenbook 3’s PC competition.